 The Holiday Party is the department's winter potluck bash.
 The party is traditionally held in the CSE Atrium.
 The coordinator should work with the office staff to organize the party and gather volunteers for setup and cleanup.

 The annual holiday party occurs near the end of the fall quarter.
 The faculty and the graduate students each (secretly) prepare a small and humourous skit.
 This includes a visit from the famous Dr. Computer Science and Engineering, that is, if he is in the country at the time.
 The Holiday Skit Director is responsible for recruiting people to write the skit, actors to act, and musicians to play.
+See this page for more details and guidance on this task.

 Organize quarterly CSE LGBTQ+ events.